wilsonmar/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 But In 2016, IBM's Watson software beat top Jeopardy game champions by "learning" from books and encyclopedias.
 IBM only created the program that enables the computer to learn.
-The software makes use of a "model" from <strong>example</strong> inputs to make predictions vs. following strictly static program instructions (logic defined by human developers).
+The software makes use of a <strong>"model"</strong> from <strong>example</strong> vs. following strictly <strong>static program instructions</strong> (logic defined by human developers).

 > Machine learning is a type of AI (Artificial Intelligence) that enables computers to do things <strong>without being explicitly programmed</strong> by human developers.
 Rather than explicit programming, Machine Learning algorithms identify rules through "training” based on many examples.

 <a target="_blank" href="https://www.ted.com/talks/noriko_arai_can_a_robot_pass_a_university_entrance_exam">
 <img alt="ai-todai-robot-441x441.jpg" src="https://user-images.githubusercontent.com/300046/29997360-3aeeac38-8fce-11e7-8913-fc600e6d13de.jpg"></a><br />
-The photo above is the <a target="_blank" href="http://21robot.org/">Todai Robot</a> in scored among the upper 20% of students in Japan's university entrance exams.
-Writing essays using a pen on paper.
+The photo above is the <a target="_blank" href="http://21robot.org/">Todai Robot</a>, <a target="_blank" href="http://21robot.org/news/">
+back in 2014</a>, scoring among the upper 20% of students in Japan's university entrance exams -- writing essays using a pen on paper.
 In Japanese.
-It knows 8,000 Japanese words, 2,000 mathematical axioms, and uses "symbolic computation" for "automatic reasoning" on 15 billion sentences. <a target="_blank" href="http://21robot.org/news/">
+It knows 8,000 Japanese words, 2,000 mathematical axioms, and uses "symbolic computation" for "automatic reasoning" on 15 billion sentences.
-Back in 2014</a>.

 In 2017, the top ranked player in the Chinese game Go was <a target="_blank" href="https://www.nytimes.com/2017/05/23/business/google-deepmind-alphago-go-champion-defeat.html">
 defeated by Google's AlphaGo</a>, which is based on Google's DeepMind acquisition.
-The software made moves that many considered illogical.
+The software made moves that many human players considered illogical.
 BTW, Go is considered the most complex game ever invented.
 Whereas chess players have, at any given turn, an average of 35 possible moves, on a Go board's 19-by-19 grid, there are 250 possible moves.